Pile-ups in Quebec injure at least 3; cause chemical spill

 Share via Email

-In one of the accidents, a tanker-truck spilled about 20,000 litres of a substance called sodium hypochlorite.
+Two other people were taken to hospital with serious injuries in a pile-up involving about a dozen vehicles a short distance away.
+In that accident, a tanker-truck spilled about 20,000 litres of a toxic substance called sodium hypochlorite.

+Christian Blanchette, a regional environmental emergency co-ordinator, said the substance is similar to bleach, but very concentrated, and was contained in the highway median.
+He said the snow turned the material into a jelly, making it easy to recover.

-Authorities were working to contain the spill and Highway 20 is expected to remain closed in both directions in the area for several hours.
+Highway 20 in both directions in the area was expected to remain closed for several hours.

-The poor weather is also blamed for an earlier pile-up south of Montreal.

-At least 30 vehicles collided in poor conditions at about 3:30 p.m.
+The slick driving conditions were also blamed for an earlier pile-up south of Montreal when at least 50 vehicles collided at about 3:30 p.m.
 ET on Highway 10 in the Magog area.
+Twelve people suffered minor injuries.

 In another crash blamed on the weather, one man died south of Trois-Rivieres when his vehicle collided with a bridge pillar on Highway 55.

+Police were also kept busy with a pile-up involving about five vehicles, including a provincial police cruiser, on Highway 10 near Eastman in the Eastern Townships.
+Police say some people suffered minor injuries.

+On Tuesday evening, on Highway 40 westbound in the Assumption area northeast of Montreal, about 15 vehicles were involved in another pile-up blamed on poor driving conditions.
+There were no serious injuries reported in that crash.

-The same storm that buried much of southern and eastern Ontario arrived in Quebec late Tuesday morning and many southern regions of the province were expected to see 30 to 40 centimetres of snow by Wednesday, with slightly lesser amounts in eastern Quebec.
+The accidents were blamed on same storm that buried much of southern and eastern Ontario arrived in Quebec on Tuesday morning.
+Many areas of southern Quebec were expected to receive 30 to 40 centimetres of snow by Wednesday, with slightly lesser amounts in eastern Quebec.